morphy2k/broadcast-notification-system/README.md

-# broadcast-notification-system
+# Broadcast Notification System
-A simple and open notification/alert system for livestreams on Twitch or Youtube.
+The Broadcast Notification System (BNS) is an open, simple and highly customisable notification/alert system for live streams on Twitch and YouTube.

+## Get started
+...

+## Notes
+...

+## Story behind the project
+...